dylibso/chicory/docs/docs/usage/2-host-functions.md

 ## Host Functions

 One way to fulfill imports is providing a **host function** written in Java.
-Regardless of the source language that originated your Wasm module, it will be able to call this Java function when needed.
+No matter what source language that your Wasm module was written in, it will be able to call this Java function when needed.

 It is called a **host** function, because it is written in the language of the